 View the original recipe via:

-Let cool off to room temperature, and pour the mixture into small glasses.
-Be careful when you put them in the refrigerator, the mixture is still liquid at this point.
-Refrigerate for at least 1 hour.
+Allow to cool to room temperature, then pour the mixture into 6 small glasses.
+Place the glasses in the refrigerator for at least an hour.

 Reuse the bowl of cold water, and add fresh gelatine leaves.
 Add the sugar, a little red food colouring and water to a small saucepan and heat.